Ahmed Rashad Abdel-khalik

-Ahmed Rashad Abdel-khalik is an American scholar who was born in Egypt.
+Ahmed Rashad Abdel-khalik is an Egyptian-American scholar.
 He is the V. K. Zimmerman Professor of International Accounting, Professor of Accountancy, and Director of the V. K. Zimmerman Center for International Education and Research in Accounting at University of Illinois at Urbana–Champaign.

 Abdel-khalik conducts empirical research in accounting, focusing on financial reporting, accounting for risk, hedge accounting, research methodology, and current issues in accounting standards.
 He has authored several books including Accounting for Risk, Hedging and Complex Contracts (2013), BRAZE N: Big Banks, Swap Mania and the Fallout (2019), and Empirical Research in Accounting: A Methodological View point (1979).

-Abdel-khalik was the Founding Editor of Journal of Accounting Literature from 1980 till 1989 and the Senior Editor of The Accounting Review from 1990 through 1994.
-He has been the Senior Editor of the International Journal of Accounting since 2000.
+Abdel-khalik was the founding editor of Journal of Accounting Literature from 1980 till 1989 and the senior editor of The Accounting Review from 1990 through 1994.
+He has been the senior editor of the International Journal of Accounting since 2000.

 Education

 Abdel-khalik graduated with honors from Cairo University in 1961.
 He then moved to the United States and received his Master of Business Administration and M.A. degrees in economics from Indiana University in 1965 and 1966, respectively.
 In 1972, Abdel-khalik received his Ph.D. degree in Accountancy from University of Illinois at Urbana-Champaign.